10935336/Paper/README.md

 A PaperMC fork that delete sand duper fix.

+Since my workflow has been separated from github, I will not update this repository, but I will release the build in release.
+Please note that this repository cannot be directly compiled correctly.

 **The following is the original description, download addresses, etc. are not used**